 In this article, I answer some FAQs on budgeting and working with your finance department.
-We’ll be going over all of this in depth in our October 12 webinar, How to Plan and Budget for Your Drone Program.
-Click this link to register.
-Everyone who registers will receive a helpful tool to help you calculate your own budget requests and estimate ROI.
+We covered all of this in depth in our recent webinar, How to Plan and Budget for Your Drone Program.
+You can click here to watch a recording of the webinar and download the slides.

 What Do I Need to Start a Drone Program?

 If drones are new to your company, it can be difficult to anticipate everything you’ll need at the outset.
 Initial expenses can include, but may not be limited to, at least one drone, sensors to gather the data you’ll need (such as LiDAR), 8-12 batteries per drone, pilot training, pilot salary (if hiring someone new), data-processing software, and an airspace and ops management platform (no surprise, I recommend Skyward).

 Takeaway: Start with your goals and work backward.
 If you simply want to collect aerial footage for marketing videos, you won’t need a high-end drone or sensors.
 But if you want to use a drone for HVAC and structural inspections, you’ll need sophisticated sensors and a drone that can accommodate them.